 - Moving to Mellow: How the New Medical Marijuana Policy at the U.S. Department of Veterans Affairs Fits into the Growing Effort to Legalize Pot in America, 2012 (download).

 Alex previously worked for more than a decade as a daily newspaper journalist in Ohio, Oregon, Indiana, and Kentucky.
 His work as a professional writer took him across the United States and Mexico, investigating stories about political corruption, natural disasters, immigration, and many other topics.
 He spent the last six years of his journalism career at The Courier-Journal in Louisville, Ky.

 While in law school, Alex received the top grade in Advanced Trial Practice, and founded a student chapter of the American Association for Justice.
 Alex also holds a bachelor’s degree from Earlham College in Richmond, Indiana, where he was a four-year member of the men’s varsity soccer team and received the school’s scholar-athlete award.

 Alex is active in the American Association for Justice, the Kentucky Justice Association, and the Louisville Bar Association.
 He also is a committee member of the Justice for All Campaign, which raises funds for the Legal Aid Society in Louisville and surrounding counties.
 He is a professionally trained photographer and videographer, and speaks conversational Spanish.
-He volunteers with the following community organizations:
+He has volunteered with the following organizations:

 - Highland Youth Recreation